nobuti/gatsby-redux-firebase/INSTRUCTIONS.md

 gatsby new my-gatsby-blog https://github.com/noahg/gatsby-starter-blog-no-styles
 ```

 Then I cleaned up all the styles.
+Apply this workaround for the error related to `gatsby-cli/lib/reporter`: https://github.com/gatsbyjs/gatsby/issues/4131#issuecomment-366766479

 2. Install firebase as dependency